Cologne Stadtbahn: Vorgebirgsbahn

 Like the Rheinuferbahn 8 years before, the Vorgebirgsbahn was completely converted to Stadtbahn operations in 1986.
 Already since the electrification in the 1930s, the trams and Vorgebirgsbahn shared tracks between Barbarossaplatz and Klettenberg.
 With the conversion to Stadtbahn, the tram lines 10 and 11 were replaced by the Stadtbahn, which meant that the turning loop was replaced by a turning rail.
 In 1990 to 1992 the platforms were converted to high-floor platforms (except for Barbarossaplatz).

-Ring-tunnel
+Ring tunnel

 Since October 1987 a tunnel exists under the Cologne Ring.
 It continues the tunnel at from Hansaring and crosses under the lines 1 and 7 at Rudolfplatz.
 At Friesenplatz it crosses under the Innenstadttunnel which forms the currently (2022) only completely underground station junction which is a bit messy because of the stacked side-platforms.
 At Zülpicher Platz the tunnel ends in a ramp to the surface.
-The ring tunnel is the last tunnel built so far (2022) that uses low-floor platforms.

 The station Rudolfplatz was also designed as a bunker.

 The station Christophstraße/Mediapark was the location of the worst accident in the recent history of the Stadtbahn in 1999, when a CitySprinter prototype hit a standing train at 50 km/h.